 Never leave an animal or child in a car, even on a cool day, the temperature rises very quickly and can be deadly!

-Find a food you can afford and your pet enjoys.
+Ultimately – Find a food you can afford, meets the health needs of your pets, and your pet enjoys.
 Mix new food in slowly over time if you need to change foods, reduce stomach irritation.